 Here are some accomplishments, recognized by well-known financial institutions and brands in the world:

 - 2013: Top destination for global investment (Venture Africa-Wall Street Journal)

 - 2014: Africa’s top 10 economy & East African largest economy (Forbes)

 - 2015: Nairobi as the most attractive African city for FDI according to PWC

 - 2016: Highest infrastructure projects in East Africa (Deloitte)

 - 2017: Top 10 Africa Attractiveness Index (EY Africa Attractiveness Survey 2017)

 To conclude, Kenya is the perfect place for any businessman looking for a worthy return on investment.
 Successful local businessmen like Chris Kirubi, James Mwangi, S. K Macharia and many others have made Kenya a home for their investments.
-They are opened to guide any investors willing to invest in the country.
+Also, Kenya Investment Authority is willing to guide any investors interested to invest in the country.

 Written by Famio Services Team